One of Those Days

 "One of Those Days" is a song by American recording artist Whitney Houston, from her fifth studio album Just Whitney (2002).
-Written by Kevin Briggs, Dwight Renolds, Patrice Stewart, Ernest Isley, Marvin Isley, Christopher Jasper, Kelly Isley, Ronald Isley, and Rudolph Isley, and produced by Briggs, the song was released as the second single from the album, following the lead single "Whatchulookinat", on October 29, 2002 through Arista Records.
-A mid-tempo R&B track, "One of Those Days" samples The Isley Brothers' song "Between the Sheets" (1983), and its lyrics speak about getting away from the stress of daily life.
+Written by Whitney Houston herself, Kevin Briggs, Dwight Renolds, Patrice Stewart, Ernest Isley, Marvin Isley, Christopher Jasper, Kelly Isley, Ronald Isley, and Rudolph Isley, and produced by Briggs, the song was released as the second single from the album, following the lead single "Whatchulookinat", on October 29, 2002 through Arista Records.
+A mid-tempo R&B track, "One of Those Days" interpolates The Isley Brothers' song "Between the Sheets" (1983), and its lyrics speak about getting away from the stress of daily life.

-The song received generally positive feedback from music critics, who commended Houston's vocals and the song's production and music; the Isley Brothers sampling received favorable comments from most critics.
+The song received generally positive feedback from music critics, who commended Houston's vocals and the song's production and music; the Isley Brothers interpolation received favorable comments from most critics.
 It peaked at number 72 on the US Billboard Hot 100 and number 29 on the Hot R&B/Hip-Hop Songs chart.
 It peaked at number six in Hungary, and also made the singles charts at in Australia, the Netherlands, Belgium, and Switzerland.
 The single's accompanying music video, directed by Kevin Bray, portrays Houston and her girlfriends taking some time out and spending time at a spa and a club.
 Houston performed "One of Those Days" live on a concert organized at Lincoln Center Plaza, in December 2002.
 The concert was featured on an episode of Good Morning America.

 Background

 "One of Those Days" was written by Kevin Briggs, Dwight Reynolds and Patrice Stewart for Whitney Houston's fifth studio album Just Whitney (2002).
-The Isley Brothers are also credited as writers as the song features a sample of their song "Between the Sheets" (1983).
+The Isley Brothers are also credited as writers as the song features an interpolation of their song "Between the Sheets" (1983).
 In an interview with TMHEntertainment, Reynolds said that the song was not intentionally written for Houston.
 One day, while Reynolds was at Shek'speare's studio, The Music House, Houston and her husband Bobby Brown visited them.
 At that time, Shek'speare had a few instrumental tracks put up, and according to Reynolds, "the vibe was set" immediately.
 Shek'speare and Reynolds started discussing the ideas for the songs; Houston also contributed her views and ideas, and rejected the ones that she felt did not suit her.
 Shek'speare and Reynolds penned three songs that day, two of which are featured on the album, "One of Those Days" and "Dear John Letter".
 The song was produced by Briggs and was recorded at Atlanta Premier Recordings, Atlanta, by Ben Briggs III, and was mixed by Kevin "KD" Davis.